Aladdin Live Action Movie: Here's What We Know

 The movie may be called Aladdin, but when you think about Disney's animated movie, you think first of the Genie, voiced to perfection by the great Robin Williams.
 There's no replacing Williams in the role, so Guy Ritchie and Disney have apparently decided the best way to cast the role is to go for something totally different.
 Will Smith is on board to play the Genie in the live-action remake.
 This could be an utterly brilliant decision as Smith is an actor with endless amounts of personality, while at the same time, that personality is completely different from that of Williams.

 The title role in Aladdin will be played by Mena Massoud.
 While not strictly a newcomer to Hollywood, he's not a household name by any means.
-Massoud has primarily been a TV actor up to this point, and he'll be seen in Amazon's upcoming Jack Ryan series.
+Massoud has primarily been a TV actor up to this point, and he's been seen in Amazon's Jack Ryan series.
 Indications had been that filmmakers were looking for an unknown actor for the role and so it appears that Massoud might be exactly what they need, an actor who's not recognizable from any other role, but who has a significant amount of experience.